 WHITE COLLAR DEFENSE

 Larry served on the criminal trial team representing the former CFO of a Fortune 500 company charged in the U.S. District Court for the Middle District of Florida, and in follow-on civil actions.
-He has completed representations in connection with federal grand jury, SEC, IRS, and Florida state insurance regulator investigations.
+He has handled federal grand jury, SEC, IRS, and Florida state insurance regulator investigations.

 Pro Bono Service

-Larry won a new trial for his client who was serving life in prison for murder, after the Florida Supreme Court unanimously ruled that the trial judge had improperly excluded the confession of another suspect.
+Larry won a new trial for a client serving life in prison for murder, after the Florida Supreme Court unanimously ruled that the trial judge had improperly excluded the confession of another suspect.
 Larry argued the habeas corpus appeal of another client’s murder conviction and life sentence on appointment from the U.S. Eleventh Circuit Court of Appeals.
+He defended a veteran’s property tax exemption for an Iraqi war widow before Florida’s Second District Court of Appeal.
 He argued a prisoner’s civil rights case in the U.S. Seventh Circuit on court appointment.
-Larry also first-chaired the successful dismissal of a county court charge pending against a homeless client.
+Larry also obtained the successful dismissal of a county court charge pending against a homeless client.
 He has been recognized repeatedly by the Florida Supreme Court and the Thirteenth Judicial Circuit Pro Bono Committee for his many hundreds of hours of pro bono service.

 Larry graduated with high honors in the top 2% of his class at the University of Florida Levin College of Law, where he was elected to the Order of the Coif and served as editor in chief of the Florida Law Review.
 His published law review note won the national writing competition of the American Bar Association’s Section of Antitrust Law.
 Larry also worked as a research assistant updating a major antitrust treatise.
 He earned his undergraduate degree from Princeton University.